DivyanshGupta2006/Team412-MultiSig-Wallet/README.md

 # Multi-Signature Wallet

 ## Project Overview

 This project is developed as part of the course **CS218 – Programmable and Interoperable Blockchain**, instructed by **Mrs. Subhra Mazumdar**.

-The objective of this project is to design and implement a **Multi-Signature Wallet (MultiSig)** smart contract using Solidity and the Foundry framework.
+The objective of this project is to design and implement a **Multi-Signature Wallet (MultiSig)** smart contract using Solidity and the Foundry framework, accompanied by a highly polished, modern Web3 React frontend.

 The wallet enforces an **M-of-N approval mechanism**, meaning a transaction can only be executed after receiving a minimum number of approvals from registered owners.